DataDog/documentation/content/en/serverless/_index.md

 - Get insights into the costs of your App Service Plans by visualizing the number of active instances and seeing which are running apps that are submitting traces or logs to Datadog

-- Map which apps are running on which App Service Plans to identify apps that may be impacting costs or performance
+- Map the apps running on your App Service Plans to identify apps that may be impacting costs or performance

 The Datadog extension for Azure App Service provides tracing capabilities for Azure Web Apps.
 For more information about setting up tracing in Azure, see the [Azure App Service Extension documentation][4].